 If you want to cut or copy text and then paste it in a different location on the same page, try using drag and drop.
 Whether you want to cut or copy text, the first step is always to select the desired text.
 The difference between cutting and copying in this method has to do with the Ctrl key.
 That is, to copy, you hold down Ctrl while moving from one location to the next; when cutting, you do not use Ctrl.

 View the video "Using Drag and Drop."

-In this exercise, you will use drag and drop in Excel to cut, or move, data from one group of cells to another location.
+In this exercise, you will use drag and drop in Word to cut, or move, data from one area of the document to another.